jakesandersx/jakesandersx/README.md

 - :zap: I enjoy using python to mine and analyze sport data, specifically baseball

-- :zap: In my free time, I am into fitness, aviation, racing, photography, and more.
+- :zap: In my free time, I am into fitness, aviation, racing, photography / videography, and more.

 - :mailbox:How to reach me: [me@jakesanders.xyz](mailto:me@jakesanders.xyz)